Alfa Romeo 4C review

 We review the Alfa Romeo 4C, designed to deliver supercar thrills for half the price

-With a line-up restricted to the MiTo and Giulietta hatchbacks, Alfa Romeo is a shadow of its former self, but the 4C could be the return to form that fans are hoping for.
-Built in limited numbers, this mid-engined scaled-down supercar promises to be one of the performance motoring highlights of the year.
+With a line-up restricted to the MiTo and Giulietta hatchbacks, Alfa Romeo is a shadow of its former self, but the 4C is something for fans of the flamboyant Italian brand to get excited about.
+Built in limited numbers, this mid-engined scaled-down supercar packs a 237bhp 1.75-litre turbocharged four-cylinder engine and a twin-clutch automatic gearbox, but weighs less than 900kg thanks to a carbon-fibre monocoque chassis.
 Better still, it looks great, as the design has been carried over directly from Alfa’s stunning 2011 Geneva Motor Show concept.

 Alfa Romeo’s back catalogue is full of pretty cars, and the 4C has the instant desirability to rival the best of them.
 Composite bodywork is wrapped tightly around a carbon-fibre chassis, and the proportions are straight from the supercar textbook.
 Yet at less than four metres long, the 4C is smaller than you’d expect, and it sits low and compact on the road.
 The taut rear end takes its inspiration from the late sixties 33 Stradale, while the angular nose recalls the recent 8C supercar.